Overview of TDS Return Filing in India

 Filing TDS Return on time has the following benefits:

-If the amount of TDS deducted by the deductor exceeds the deductee's actual tax liability, filing the TDS return allows the deductee to claim the excess tax paid as a refund through the income tax filing process.
+- Enables Deductee to claim refunds: If the amount of TDS deducted by the deductor exceeds the deductee's actual tax liability, by filing the TDS return, the deductee/payee can claim the excess tax paid as a refund.

-Requirements for TDS Return Filing
+Requirements for TDS Return Filing Online

 TDS Return Filing is a requirement under the Income Tax Act 1961.
 The following are the prerequisite conditions that must be met before filing TDS returns: